MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     }

-All the code you saw in the `Instancing In Practice`_ section (except the Basic Array one) doesn't take account for multiple time samples and just get the nearest sample at 0.0.
+All the code you saw in the `Instancing In Practice`_ section (except the Basic Array one) doesn't take account of multiple time samples and just gets the nearest sample at 0.0.
 And you better know if you need to support motion-blur before writing anything (I have to rewrite a good chunk of KUI because of not knowing about it).